 Being without a safe and comfortable place to live can seriously affect your self-esteem.
 If a person is left without somewhere safe and secure to live, they can become less confident.
 For young people, this can seriously harm their development and color every part of their future lives.
 A lack of home can also seriously impact almost every aspect of your mental health, leaving you feeling desperate and scared.
 Mental health is as important as physical health, and issues can lead to serious complications, both immediately and later in your life.

 Living Without A Home Can Be Isolating

 If you’re going through the experience of being without a safe home alone, then it can be incredibly isolating.
 It can sometimes feel like no one else understands you and will be able to help.
 That’s why our team at Dorchester Habitat for Humanity uses their extensive experience to give back to the Dorchester community and show everyone without a safe home that there is someone out there who understands and can help get them back on their feet.

 Homelessness Can Affect Your Physical Health Too

-It’s not just your mental health that can be impacted by a lack of a safe home; you may also find that your physical health deteriorates.
+It’s not just your mental health that a lack of a safe home can impact; you may also find that your physical health deteriorates.
 For example, if you have to sleep outside, you won’t be able to get warm at night or get the sleep you need to rejuvenate and face another day.
 If you’re moving around a lot, you’ll find yourself having to lift many belongings, which could hurt your back and joints.
 Getting the healthcare support you need might also be hard, particularly as registering for insurance or a healthcare program can be tough without a fixed address.